samuelkcc/octopus-foxess-smart-charging/README.md

 ---

+## 📖 The Problem & Solution
+When **Intelligent Octopus Go** dynamically opens a cheap slot to charge your electric vehicle, your FoxESS solar battery assumes your home is experiencing a massive energy spike.
+If left in standard "Self-Use" mode, your inverter will aggressively dump all your stored home battery power straight into your EV.

+This wastes captured solar energy, degrades your battery cells, and misses the opportunity to soak up cheap grid rates.
+This dashboard pulls your upcoming smart dispatch intervals and acts as a bridge, instructing your FoxESS system to insulate your home battery exactly when the car starts charging.

+---

 ## ⚡ The Home Assistant (HA) Alternative
 For many, optimizing smart charging means diving into a full home automation ecosystem.
 While Home Assistant is incredibly powerful, it comes with a steep learning curve for beginners—requiring you to understand complex concepts like entity IDs, YAML configurations, state triggers, and custom HACS integrations just to get a basic sync working.